janearc/wonder/sigil/core/system/bin/README.md

 - The virtual environment is in `sigil/core/system/venv/`
 - You need to activate the virtual environment each time you open a new terminal
 - The output file will be created in your current directory
+- WONDER_ROOT must be set to the root directory of your wonder project